IBM/eval-assist/CONTRIBUTING.md

 #### Contribute creating a PR

-If you are familiarize with Unitxt ecosystem.
+If you are familiar with the Unitxt environment.
 You can perform the following steps:
 1. Find the `DirectCriteriaCatalogEnum` or `PairwiseCriteriaCatalogEnum` enum in the [llm_as_judge_constants.py](https://github.com/IBM/unitxt/blob/main/src/unitxt/llm_as_judge_constants.py) file -depending on wether you want to contribute a direct or pairwise criteria-.
 2. Create your criteria object (using either `CriteriaWithOptions` or `Criteria`).
-3. Run the [prepare file](https://github.com/IBM/unitxt/blob/main/prepare/metrics/llm_as_judge/llm_as_judge.py) to create the criteria's artifact.
+3. Run [prepare file](https://github.com/IBM/unitxt/blob/main/prepare/metrics/llm_as_judge/llm_as_judge.py) to create the criteria's artifact.